The cloud shift in software development

 However, though there are numerous benefits of the cloud for a developer, it may also present quite significant security risks.
 Without addressing these, company resources, infrastructure as code, open-source components, APIs, and private data are all quite vulnerable on the cloud.

-At NordLayer, we believe a good step towards protecting the network from such risks is implementing cloud security solutions such as IP allowlisting — NordLayer offers a bespoke IP allowlisting solution with an Advanced Plan, dedicated server option.
+At NordLayer, we believe a good step towards protecting the network from such risks is implementing cloud security solutions such as IP allowlisting — NordLayer offers a bespoke IP allowlisting solution with a Core and Premium Plans, dedicated server option.

 Want to know how to get our IP allowlisting solution?